 About the Centre

-The Makerere University Centre of Excellence for Newborn Health Research (CMNHR) was established in 2013 to serve as a one stop centre for information, research and capacity building.
+The Makerere University Centre of Excellence for Maternal Newborn and Child Health was established in 2013 to serve as a one stop centre for information, research and capacity building.
 The centre operates as a knowledge management arm for the national newborn steering committee to the meet the desire of increasing access and availability of reliable knowledge and information to stimulate action and service delivery.
 We are a team of highly trained, remarkable, and self-motivating people.